tyjhart/spokanecrime/README.md

 ## Police District Statistics

 The city is divided among eight policing districts, with four (P1, P2, P3, P4) in the "North Police Service Area", and the other four (P5, P6, P7, P8) in the "South".
 The north and south service areas are separated geographically by the Spokane River.
 Some offenses are noted as occurring in an "OTH" district with no amplifying information given.
-Sometimes, an offense will also be listed with no district at all in the weekly reports, possibly due to a data entry error.
+Districts designated "SPA", "SPB", "SPC", and "SPD" had also been used in the past but no information is given in the CompStat reports indicating what areas represent.
+Sometimes, an offense will be listed with no district in the weekly reports, possibly due to a data entry error.
 There was a spike in missing district information beginning in late 2021 and continuing into 2022.
-Districts designated "SPA", "SPB", "SPC", and "SPD" had also been used in the past but no information is given in the CompStat reports indicating what areas represent.

 Here's a graph of offenses with missing district information: